Responsible Renters and Our Neighborhoods Have a Voice At City Hall

 Those laws paper over real problems, don’t solve root causes, and will make renting more challenging for Minneapolis residents.

 We need city leaders to focus on the best interests of all renters and neighborhoods, not force more one-size-fits-all plans on us.
-Competing with other cities for the riskiest, most extreme plan is not the answer.
 Minneapolis is unique, and the city can find real solutions by engaging renters and the communities which they call home.

 It’s time for everyone to have a voice.
 It’s time for the City Council to listen.

-Unfortunately, the proposals upend the basis on which many renters entered into a lease by not allowing property managers to screen for most violent crimes and other serious criminal offenses.
+People decide where to rent knowing future residents will go through the same background check.
+Unfortunately, the proposals upend this expectation by not allowing property managers to screen for most violent crimes and other serious criminal offenses.

 They stop property managers from ensuring applicants will be good neighbors to all.